Topological piezomagnetic effect in two-dimensional Dirac quadrupole altermagnets: Piezomagnetic polarizability of the orbital altermagnet

+Here we have used Eqs.~\eqref{app:t_a} and \eqref{app:t_b}.
+The expansion of \eqref{app:strain-Dirac-2B} is the basis for determining $\Lambda$ within the continuum model.
+We note in passing that \eqref{app:wx}, if included in the strain coupling, does not enter the continuum model and thus does not contribute to the polarizability (at this level).

 {\it Continuum model calculation of polarizability.} A calculation of the polarizability within the continuum model is achieved in a straightforward way by applying Eq.~\eqref{eq:Lambda-2band} to each of the Dirac valleys and then summing the result.
-With the Berry curvature of the Dirac points given by Eqs.~\eqref{app:Omega_K-2B} and \eqref{app:Omega_K'-2B}, and with the strain coupling given by Eq.~\eqref{app:strain-Dirac-2B}, one finds
+Here we proceed in two steps: we first determine the orbital piezomagnetic polarizability for the strain coupling considered in the main text, which makes the choice $t_a = t_0$ and $t_b=0$, and then determine the polarizability for the general case.
+As noted, in this case only the first term (i.e., ``geometric'' term) in Eq.~\eqref{eq:Lambda-2band} contributes and the polarizability directly follows from the Berry curvature and energy shifts.
+In this restricted case, with the Berry curvature of the Dirac points given by Eqs.~\eqref{app:Omega_K-2B} and \eqref{app:Omega_K'-2B}, and with the strain coupling given by Eq.~\eqref{app:w_0^D} (and $t_a$ set to $t_0$), one finds